scylladb/scylla-manager/pkg/service/backup/README.md

 func (s *Service) Backup(ctx context.Context, clusterID, taskID, runID uuid.UUID, target Target) error
 ```

 `target.Target` defines the backup.
-It contains information about what to backup, where to backup, what is the retention policy, what paralellism must be used and how to rate limit.<br/>
+It contains information about what to backup, where to backup, what is the retention policy, what parallelism must be used and how to rate limit.<br/>

 ```go
 func (s *Service) GetTarget(ctx context.Context, clusterID uuid.UUID, properties json.RawMessage)